buildcore-io/justbuild/README.md

 ## Justbuild monorepo
-Contains all projects related to farcaster
+Contains all projects related to farcaster.
+See packages for more.